tjbladez/acts_as_elo/README.md

 ### What is it?

 Provides sophisticated yet easy to understand ranking system with minimum changes to the system.
 Elo ranking system is heavily used in tournaments, player rankings in chess, sports, leader boards, multiplayer games, ranking of test questions, tasks etc.

 Read more about it on [wiki](http://en.wikipedia.org/wiki/Elo_rating_system)

 ### Usage

 `acts_as_elo` is very easy to use

 1. Install: `gem install acts_as_elo`
-2. Add `include Acts::Elo` and `acts_as_elo` to your model/record
+2. Add `include Acts::Elo` and `acts_as_elo`
+3. Call any of the 3 methods: `elo_win!`, `elo_lose!` and `elo_draw!`

 ### Example